HafsaHameed457/F-Info/rqs.md

 ## Explain the useMemo hook in react?

 The useMemo is a hook used in the functional component of react that returns a memoized value.
 In Computer Science, memoization is a concept used in general when we don’t need to recompute the function with a given argument for the next time as it returns the cached result.
 A memoized function remembers the results of output for a given set of inputs.

+## When to use useCallback, useMemo and useEffect ?
+useEffect is a function that can be used as an alternative of lifecycle methods such as componentDidMount, componenetWillUnmount, componentDidUpdate in funcitonal components useCallback can be used when we want to prevent unnecessary renders from the chld components.
+It helpd to resolve side effects useMemo is used when we want to re-render on based on cache values as makes the application faster